|Other AL Resources|

 Montgomery County was created on Dec.
 6, 1816 from Monroe County.
 This particular county was named in honor of Major Lemuel P. Montgomery (Tennessee) who was killed in the Battle of Horseshoe Bend, 1814.

-Cities and towns found in Montgomery County consist of Montgomery, Pike Road.
+Cities and towns located in the County include Montgomery, Pike Road.

 Montgomery County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.

 You can search online for Montgomery County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for Birth, Marriage, Divorce or Death Certificates to mail.